matthieugomez/LeastSquaresOptim.jl/README.md

 ## Advanced Syntax
-The advanced syntax is particularly helpful for high dimensional problems.
-The package is written with large scale problems in mind.
+This package is written with large scale problems in mind.
 In particular, memory is allocated once and for all at the start of the function call ; objects are updated in place at each method iteration.
+The advanced syntax allows to take full advantage of this.

 1. To find `x` that minimizes `f'(x)f(x)`, construct a `LeastSquaresProblem` object with:
  - `x` an initial set of parameters.